October 29, 2020

 In our last update

 , we discussed potential income tax changes that could result from the outcome of the election.
 But how are these election results actually determined?
 Believe it or not, the term “college” doesn’t just mean “the best four years of our lives” – it has a much more important meaning when it comes to US elections.
 The Executive position is not determined in a “winner take all” fashion, but rather is determined by the electoral college which convenes every four years to elect a President and Vice President on behalf of their voters.
-To learn more about the electoral college, what it is and how it works, please read the attached PDF primer -
+To learn more about the electoral college, what it is and how it works, please read the PDF primer -

 What to expect

 While we don’t have a crystal ball that will tell us the results of the elections, we do feel confident that there will be volatility between now and then in the markets.
 If results are contested, the VIX (volatility index) will remain elevated until the courts determine who won the election.
 In 2016, the market traded lower by 3.0% between 10-27-and 11-4, and the VIX elevated each day.
 We suspect history is repeating or at least rhyming with 2016.